Scholarships and Announcements

 ASSISTANCE LEAGUE OF THE TRIANGLE

-Assistance League of the Triangle Area Scholarships for Health Care Profession Students.
+Assistance League of the Triangle Area Scholarships for STUDENTS ON WAKE, ORANGE AND DURHAM COUNTIES.
 The Assistance League of the Triangle, a nonprofit volunteer organization, assists individuals in the Research Triangle area of NC through service, resources and financial support.

-Applicants must currently attend or plan to enroll at any North Carolina community college to pursue a certificate, diploma or associate’s degree in the health care profession.
+Applicants must currently attend or plan to enroll at any North Carolina post secondary institution, have a 2.5 GPA, and demonstrate financial need.
 For more information visit this site..

 Deadline: March 1, 2020